Chopped Greek Chickpea Salad

 - Make the dressing.
 This is a 30-second red wine vinaigrette situation that you can shake together in a jar.
 Don’t skip the oregano—it makes the other flavors sing!

-- Pour on the dressing and add feta and herbs when ready to serve.
-That’s it!
+- Pour on the dressing, add feta and herbs, and serve.

 - On the side.
-Serve alongside grilled chicken, shrimp, or lamb burgers.
-We’ve even been known to enjoy chickpea salad alongside take-out pizza. 😉
+Serve alongside Greek-marinated chicken, shrimp skewers, Greek chicken meatballs, or lamb burgers.
+We’ve even been known to enjoy chickpea salad alongside take-out pizza. 🙂

 Variations